 There I was surveying my wonderful recording studio which I had been doing numerous upgrades to of late.
 I had the coolest mic and mic preamp collection I could ever hope for.
 My console layout looks and works great.
 I have these amazing Focal monitors.
 The rooms sound amazing.

 But why?
 Why bother with all this?
 What am I going to record?
 I’m not in a band.
 Covid has everyone isolated.
-What’s the point?
+As our Japanese Exchange Student used to say: What’s the goal?

 A Call from the Home Town